Thursday, 18 October 16:00 - 17:30

 Working Group Chairs

-The Internet Routing Registry daemon (IRRd) is a 20+ year old open-source project at the core of many ISP's operations to help improve routing security.
+The Internet Routing Registry daemon (IRRd) is an open-source project running for over 20 years, which is at the core of many ISPs' operations to help improve routing security.
 We're rewriting it from scratch in a different language with a different architecture to foster a new era of innovation.
+We’ll talk about why we’re doing this project, our approach and challenges in replacing the current IRRd, some of the lessons learned, and plans for the future.

 |C. Three Years of Automating Large Scale Networks Using Salt|